-The Australian and New Zealand Prime Ministers hold an annual Leaders’ Meeting, as part of a commitment by both governments to the importance of the relationship and an intention to strengthen links further, especially through deeper economic integration.
-The most recent Australia New Zealand Leaders’ Meeting was held in Sydney on 19 February 2016.
+The Australian and New Zealand Prime Ministers hold an annual Leaders' Meeting, as part of a commitment by both governments to the importance of the relationship and an intention to strengthen links further, especially through deeper economic integration.
+The last Australia New Zealand Leaders' Meeting was held in Sydney on 19 February 2016.
 Prime Ministers are planning to next meet in New Zealand in February 2017.